LucasHasting/Prediction-CODE/README.md

 The loss function used is log loss, this is done since we are doing binary classification.

-The neural network is trained using backpropagation and optomized using stocastic gradient descent.
+The neural network is trained using backpropagation and optimized using stocastic gradient descent.

 Anything else with the NN was chosen through experimentation.